Charles Mingus: Mingus Ah Um and other works

+In 1960, Mingus organized with Max Roach a concert in protest against the Newport Jazz Festival and George Wein's low payment of musicians, known as the Newport Rebels festival or Cliff Walk Manor festival (sometimes referred to as "the protest festival")..
+The project led to the studio album (not live from the festival) Newport Rebels.

 In 1961, Mingus spent time staying at the house of his mother's sister (Louise) and her husband, Fess Williams, a clarinetist and saxophonist, in Jamaica, Queens.
 Subsequently, Mingus invited Williams to play at the 1962 Town Hall Concert.

-Only one misstep occurred in this era: The Town Hall Concert in October 1962, a "live workshop"/recording session.
+Only one misstep occurred in this era: The Town Hall Concert in October 1962, a "live workshop" and recording session.
 With an ambitious program, the event was plagued with troubles from its inception.
 Mingus's vision, now known as Epitaph, was finally realized by conductor Gunther Schuller in a concert in 1989, a decade after Mingus died.

 Outside of music, Mingus published a mail-order how-to guide in 1954 called The Charles Mingus CAT-alog for Toilet Training Your Cat.
 The guide explained in detail how to get a cat to use a human toilet.
 Sixty years later, in 2014, the late American character actor Reg E. Cathey performed a voice recording of the complete guide for Studio 360.

 The Black Saint and the Sinner Lady and other Impulse! albums

 In 1963, Mingus released The Black Saint and the Sinner Lady, described as "one of the greatest achievements in orchestration by any composer in jazz history."
 The album was also unique in that Mingus asked his psychotherapist, Dr. Edmund Pollock, to provide notes for the record.

 Mingus also released Mingus Plays Piano, an unaccompanied album featuring some fully improvised pieces, in 1963.

-In addition, 1963 saw the release of Mingus Mingus Mingus Mingus Mingus, an album praised by critic Nat Hentoff.
+In addition, 1964 saw the release of Mingus Mingus Mingus Mingus Mingus, an album praised by critic Nat Hentoff.

 Ad for Thomas Reichman's 1968 Mingus documentary.

 In 1964, Mingus put together one of his best-known groups, a sextet including Dannie Richmond, Jaki Byard, Eric Dolphy, trumpeter Johnny Coles, and tenor saxophonist Clifford Jordan.
 The group was recorded frequently during its short existence.
-Mosaic Records has released a 7-CD set, Charles Mingus – The Jazz Workshop Concerts 1964–65, featuring concerts from Town Hall, Amsterdam, Monterey ’64, Monterey ’65, & Minneapolis).
+Mosaic Records released a 7-CD set, Charles Mingus – The Jazz Workshop Concerts 1964–65, featuring concerts from Town Hall, Amsterdam, Monterey '64, Monterey '65, and Minneapolis).
 Coles fell ill and left during a European tour.
 Dolphy stayed in Europe after the tour ended, and died suddenly in Berlin on June 28, 1964.
 1964 was also the year that Mingus met his future wife, Sue Graham Ungaro.
 The couple were married in 1966 by Allen Ginsberg.
 Facing financial hardship, Mingus was evicted from his New York home in 1966.